gul952/Remote-Patient-Monitoring-System/README.md

 ## Project Overview

-This project started as a basic Healthcare Management System with core functionalities for managing patient and doctor data, managing appointments, entering vital signs, and maintaining medical histories.
-The system also included user roles (Patient, Doctor, and Administrator) with tailored workflows and operations.
+This project started as a Remote Patient Monitoring System with core functionalities for managing patient and doctor data, managing appointments, entering vital signs, and maintaining medical histories.
+The system also included user roles (Patient, Doctor, and Administrator).

 Recently, the system has been enhanced by adding three new modules: